 Before taking on the responsibility of the caregiver, figure out the treatment your parents need.
-How much help they need with everyday tasks, as well as the medicines they need to take, will be part of your responsibility.
+How much help they need with everyday tasks and the medicines they need to take will be part of your responsibility.

 Many people feel guilty if they can’t offer their parents the help that they need.

 If caring for elderly parents is starting to take a toll on your health, it may be time to ask for help.
-There are many professionals who specialize in caring for the elderly that you may want to reach out to.
+Many professionals specialize in caring for the elderly that you may want to reach out to.

 4. Make the Home Safe

 Elderly people will need accommodations to make the home safe.